-Questions relating to the registration process, system requirements, how an application form works, or the submittal process must be directed to Grants.gov at 1-800-518-4726 or support@grants.gov.
-DOE cannot answer these questions.
+Questions relating to the registration process, system requirements, or how an application form works must be directed to the Grants.gov Help Desk at 1-800-518-4726 or support@grants.gov.

 B. AGENCY CONTACT

 All other questions regarding the DOE SBIR/STTR processing of applications may be directed to: